hugllaslima/app-e-commerce/README.md

 ***Task 6: Docker Integration***
 - I created a Dockfile for the Backend and added it to the Backend folder.
-- Here is the Dockerfile for the backend
+- Here is the Dockerfile for the backend:

         ```
         # Use Node.js official image
       FROM node:16